3EMEgos/planeRF/README.md

 # planeRF
-python web app for calculating and plotting SE and SH of a RF plane wave through an infinitely planar multi-layer medium
+Python web app for calculating and plotting $S_E$ and $S_H$ of a RF plane wave through an infinitely planar multi-layer medium